Ethanol10/Ror2Ganon/README.md

 <details>
 <summary>Click to expand previous patch notes:</summary>

+- 3.1.1 -> Removed the Shield Overlay on the sword
 - 3.1.0 -> Added the following:
     - Added a sword beam to Ganondorf's sword when he hits 30 Triforce stacks or greater!
     - Added config to remove the trails off Serrated Whirlwind if you require.